m0neZ/desAInz/docs/deployment.md

    ```

 5. Secrets can be stored in files under `secrets/` and referenced as Docker secrets.
 The services read them from `/run/secrets`.
+6. The new analytics container listens on port `8000`.
+When deploying the API Gateway set `ANALYTICS_URL` to the analytics service URL.

 ## Kubernetes